TenjinInc/ghostwriter/README.md

 * Some email clients won't or can’t handle HTML at all
 * Some people explicitly choose plaintext just by preference or accessibility
-* Spam filters tend to like emails with a plain text alternative (but if you use this gem to help you spam people, I will yell at you)
+* Spam filters tend to prefer emails with a plain text alternative (but if you use this gem to spam people, I will yell at you)

 ## Installation